Nory Pouncil is the visionary behind iAmHealthyFit.com.

 After my relapse in 2012, I committed to taking care of my physical health.

-Before I knew it, friends and family were asking for advice on how to get their health on track.
+Before I knew it, friends and family were asking for advice on how to not only lose weight, but also achieve long lasting results.

-I began sharing the lessons I had learned and met them a few times a week at parks to workout.
+I began sharing the lessons my cousins taught me and a few other gems I learned along the way.
+I even started meeting with some friends a few times a week at parks to workout.

 That’s how iAmHealthyFit.com came to life.

-For almost ten years, I’ve helped hundreds of people become healthier by focusing on what they eat.
+For almost ten years, I’ve helped hundreds of people become healthier by focusing on taking control of their emotional eating.
 They’ve not only felt better, they lost weight, they learned how to meal prep and learned how to use food as a form of self-care.

-No amount of exercise and clean eating can prepare you to surrender to the pain of grief to begin healing.
+No amount of exercise and clean eating can prepare you for the pain you feel when the people you love pass away.

-Nothing makes me happier than seeing women take control of their lives, address and release years of trauma and hidden pain.
+Nothing makes me happier than seeing women take control of their lives, address and release years of trauma and hidden pain from past events.

-Even when you feel that there’s no way out, I’m here to tell you that there is light,
+Even when you feel stuck in the dark, I’m here to tell you that there is light,

 You don’t have to wait to reach the end of the tunnel; you can access it right now.